 Since 2001, the video game franchise Halo has transported gamers from their living rooms and bedrooms (and basements) to massive, breathtaking worlds to kick alien butt as a high-tech supersoldier.
 At its core, Halo is a sci-fi first-person shooter, but one of the many things that makes the cherished series stand out amongst other games of its type is its music.

-From Gregorian-styled chants to full orchestras to somber piano to heavy guitar and even electronica, Halo incorporates tunes from a wide range of musical genres.
-And you hear them not only at the main menus, but during missions from the campaign (story mode) and even a little bit in certain multiplayer game modes.
+From Gregorian-styled chants to full orchestras to somber piano to heavy guitar and even electronica, Halo music draws inspiration from a wide range of musical genres.
+Its diverse palette is used to great effect during missions from the campaign (story mode), the main menus and even a bit in certain multiplayer game modes.
 To say that music is vital to Halo‘s essence is an understatement.

 With numerous individual entertainment releases, each with its own commercial soundtrack, the franchise has well over two hundred tracks, totalling literal hours’ worth of music.
 In this post, I round up the twenty-five pieces that I like the most.